Free-Nations-Region/NationStatesAPIBot/README.md

 # Roadmap

 Next features:
-- migrate earlier file writes to database with EntityFrameworkCore

 - check if recipient would receive telegram if not skip to next pending recipient by calling: https://www.nationstates.net/cgi-bin/api.cgi?nation=%nationName%&q=tgcanrecruit&from=%regionName%